MicrosoftDocs/sql-docs/docs/advanced-analytics/r/install-additional-r-packages-on-sql-server.md

     If any required packages are not present in the instance library, and cannot be found in the zipped files, installation of the target package fails.

-## <a name="bkmk_createlibrary"></a> Use a DDL statement to install a package
+## <a name="bkmk_createlibrary"></a> Use CREATE EXTERNAL LIBRARY to install a package

 In SQL Server 2017, you can use the [CREATE EXTERNAL LIBRARY](https://docs.microsoft.com/sql/t-sql/statements/create-external-library-transact-sql) statement to add a package or set of packages to an instance or a specific database.
 This DDL statement and the supporting database roles are intended to facilitate installation and management of packages by a database owner without having to use R or Python tools.

-This process requires some preparation, in comparison to installing packages using conventional R or Python methods.
+This process requires some preparation, in comparison to installing packages using conventional methods.

 + All packages must be be available as a local zipped file, rather than downloading from the internet.